castroCrea/moon-obsidian-marco-plugin/README.md

 {{END_NOTE}}
 ```

-`{{CONTENT}` is the content of the Moon jot Launcher at the moment you save.
+`{{CONTENT}` is the content of the Moon Jot Launcher at the moment you save it.

-For more option check concept right after
+For more options, check the concept right afterwards.

 # Concept

-You can map a template that allows you to create your own format of note in Obsidian, base on the data we gather with Moon Jot
+You can create a template in Obsidian that allows you to formulate your own note format, based on the data we have gathered with Moon Jot.

 # List of the data and anchor for template